Fungus in Mulch

 going to have an incidence of slime mold.
 It normally starts as a wet-yellow

 or wet-orange blob on the top of a mulched bed.
-Then, in most cases, it
+In most cases, it then

-the Austin area, it is almost always associated with shredded hardwood
+the Austin area, it's almost always associated with shredded hardwood

 mulches.
 It gets energy from organic matter below the soil line rather than

-You can control it simply by flipping it over before it gets to the
+You can control it by flipping it over before it gets to the

 shows up as a little area of grass that looks as if someone coated the